dmitry-vsl/py-traceback-node-style/README.md

 ValueError: Division error
 ```

 Using this script, you can format the traceback output to match Node.js styling.
-It's vim-friendly—you can position your cursor on a line and press `gF` to jump to the exact location (file, line, and column):
+It's VIM-friendly—you can position your cursor on a line and press `gF` to jump to the exact location (file, line, and column):
 ```
 /private/tmp/test.py:8:4
     raise ValueError('Division error') from e